By Lauri Hennessey, League of Education Voters CEO

 - Special Minds Education Consulting has scheduled free Zoom calls for parents of students with disabilities to provide an open forum to share needs, concerns, and solutions related to our Washington state students who require special education services.

 Please know League of Education Voters is here for you.
 Let us know if you have programs or ideas, leads, or innovative approaches, and we will share them with other parents.
 Come to us if you have ideas for how we can help or for what is or is not working.
-If you have resources to share with others, please contact us.
+If you have resources to share with others, please contact contact us.

 Love what we do?
 Support our work